AnimeshKumar923/asyncapi-community/README.md

 If you want to test this, you can follow these steps:

 - Go to [this repository](https://github.com/AnimeshKumar923/asyncapi-community/tree/youtube-to-anchor-workflow).
-- Fork this repository using the button somewhere on top of of the page.
+- Fork that repository using the button somewhere on top of the page.
 - Create a local branch in your own repository.
 - Change the branch to your local branch if it is not already on it.
 - Change the [episode.json file](https://github.com/AnimeshKumar923/asyncapi-community/blob/youtube-to-anchor-workflow/episode.json) with your desired video ID.
 [How to find Youtube ID?](#how-to-find-youtube-id)